 Traditionally, black diamonds were considered cursed in India.
 This is because of their resemblance to the eyes of snakes and spiders, both of which are considered inauspicious in the country.
-Due to this belief, the Black Orlov diamond was cut from its original size to smaller carat size.
-But over time, these superstitions are fading away and people are appreciating and incorporating them in their jewelry.
+Due to this belief, the Black Orlov diamond was cut from its original size to a smaller carat size.
+But over time, these superstitions are fading away and people are appreciating and incorporating them into their jewelry.

 However, not all countries have negative associations with black diamonds.
 For instance, in Italy, people believe that if a couple touches a black diamond, any problems in their relationship will be solved, because the black diamond absorbs the negative issues.

 The biggest black diamond in the world, known as the Korloff Noir, is thought to have similar properties.
 Before this 88-carat diamond was polished, it was 421 carats in size.
-People believe that this diamond bestows happiness and good luck on anyone who touches it.
+People believe that this diamond bestows happiness and good luck to anyone who touches it.

 Are black diamonds low quality?